BraidTechnologies/Studio/README.md

 - A front end - an Edge plug in, that scrapes the current web page test, summarises it, and then classifies the text into one of Business, Technology, Sport, Health, or Politics.
 This is the 'Waterfall' directory.
 Waterfall is all written in typescript/javascript.

 - A data analysis back end.
-This illustrates a date pipleine to download web pages, summarise them, and then use cluster analysis to find the most common topics.
+This illustrates a date pipleine to download web pages, summarise them, and then uses cluster analysis to find the most common topics.
 This is the 'WaterfallTest' directory.
 WaterfallTest is written in Python.

 The 'BraidApi' directory contains Azure functions that make calls to an Azure hosted OpenAI model to summrise and classify text.
 'BraidCommon' contains untility classes used across multiple applications.
 Both subsystems are written in Typescript.